Spreadsheet Models for Managers

 Worksheet functions

-All of the worksheet functions are in a file called smmfunctions.xla.
-When this file is loaded, you can use any of the worksheet functions it contains.
+When the add-in file is loaded, you can use any of the worksheet functions it contains.

 These tools are useful for more than this course.
 You aren't required to pay a license fee to use them elsewhere, but please do not redistribute them to others.

-An ".xla" file is a form of an Excel workbook called an add-in.
-An add-in is an Excel file format that has the effect of adding capabilities into Excel in such a manner that the added capabilities appear on an equal footing with Excel's built-in capabilities.
+An “.xlam” file (Excel 2007+) is a form of an Excel workbook called an add-in.
+The add-in format is an Excel file format that has the effect of adding capabilities into Excel in such a manner that the added capabilities appear on an almost-equal footing with Excel’s built-in capabilities.
 This makes them easier for you to use than they would be if we provided them in any other way.

 If you're reading this at the beginning of this course, much of the description below might not make sense to you.
 Don't worry.
 We'll cover everything you need to know.
 Skip directly to the installation instructions.